 Climbers must remain flexible in time schedules.
-Our scheduled Antarctica flight is on a pre-determined date, however flight delays are a possibility.
+Our scheduled Antarctica flight is on January 10th, 2027, however flight delays are a possibility.
 Therefore you must be open to an adjusting departure and we will help you arrange additional nights at the hotel.
 At this point you are in "ready to go" mode and awaiting the call to fly.

 The return flight to Punta Arenas from Antarctica, is on a set schedule but can be varying depending on any delays with weather that would impact the pilots overall decision.
+Your Return to Chile Flight is on schedule for January 21, 2027.

-Please note that we suggest a return flight from Chile back to your home that departs a minimum of 3 days after the end date of the trip.
+Please note that we suggest a return flight from Chile back to your home departing on January 23 or 24, 2027 or LATER.
 The realities of Antarctica are that there could be delays in returning.
 The weather is typically stable, but it is a possibility that a delay can happen.
 So for this reason, we recommend either making a flexible return ticket that can be changed, or you may consider making your return flight home for several days later.

-If you choose to make a return flight home several days later, you may end up with extra days in Chile, at that point it is your personal decision to change your return home flight or spend extra time sightseeing in Chile.
+If you choose to make a return flight home several days later than the return flight, you may end up with extra days in Chile, at that point it is your personal decision to change your return home flight or spend extra time sightseeing in Chile.